michaelbromley/angular-es6/README.md

 1. The constructor function needs to have it's dependencies defined via the `$inject` property.
 This can be added manually, or in the case of this project, it is added in a build step by the ng-annotate task.
-2. A method is needed to read those dependencies, and inject them as arguments into a factory function that we will give to Angular's `directive()` method.
+2. A method is needed to read those dependencies, and inject them as arguments into a factory function that we will give to Angular's `module.directive()` method.

 Here is my attempt to do this, with comments to explain what is going on: